Xotabu4/jasmine-protractor-matchers/README.md

 Importing and enabling
 ---------------------
-I prefer to add matchers in beforeEach function, that I put into onPrepare:
+I prefer to add matchers in `beforeEach` function, that I put into `onPrepare`:

 In your protractor.config.js:
 ```javascript